Skip to content

 OpenRouter Unified LLM API

-Data Sources yfinance Stock price data
+Data Sources FMP Stock price data (default, requires API key)

-Alpha Vantage Financial data API
+Alpha Vantage Financial data API (optional)

-Google News News aggregation
+Google News News aggregation (free)

-Reddit PRAW Social sentiment
+Reddit PRAW Social sentiment (optional)

 Databases PostgreSQL Relational database